earthai-tech/k-diagram/docs/source/motivation.rst

 * Tracking how uncertainty magnitude changes across samples or evolves over forecast horizons (``Interval Width``, ``Uncertainty Drift``).
-* Comparing overall model skill using established metrics, like the Taylor Diagram (:cite:t:`Taylor2001`), in a polar layout.
+* Comparing overall model skill using established metrics, like the Taylor Diagram (:footcite:t:`Taylor2001`), in a polar layout.

-These visualization methods, developed during the course of land subsidence research (:cite:t:`kouadiob2025`), aim to provide more intuitive, spatially explicit (when angle represents location or index), and diagnostically rich insights than standard Cartesian plots alone.
+These visualization methods, developed during the course of land subsidence research, aim to provide more intuitive, spatially explicit (when angle represents location or index), and diagnostically rich insights than standard Cartesian plots alone.